 If a loved one is unable to handle their affairs or care for themselves, you may need to be appointed as their guardian or conservator.
-At Lyman Law Office, we specialize in guardianship and conservatorship law in Phoenix, AZ.
+At Lyman Law Office, we focus on guardianship and conservatorship law in Phoenix, AZ.

 Guardianships and Conservatorships in Arizona are protective proceedings where the court appoints someone to make decisions for an incapacitated person.